Be a role model Kia pai ō tauira

 Read the transcript

-Inspiring the Future connects schools with people from the world of work so tamariki can learn about different jobs.
+Inspiring the Future connects schools and other groups that support young people with volunteers from the world of work, so rangatahi can learn about different jobs.

-Schools host Inspiring the Future events – inviting volunteer role models from their community to share their career journeys and stories.
+Schools or other event hosts hold Inspiring the Future events – inviting volunteer role models from their community to share their career journeys and stories.

 Based on local and international research, Inspiring the Future is helping expand career aspirations and challenge the stereotypes that can limit young people’s potential.

 When you sign up as a role model for Inspiring the Future, you’ll be asked to complete an online profile.
-And because keeping our students safe is important, all our volunteers also need to complete a criminal record check.
+And because keeping our young people safe is important, all our volunteers also need to complete a criminal record check.

 Find out more about the criminal record check.

-After this, your profile will become visible to schools on the website.
-Teachers can then invite you to in-person or online Inspiring the Future events.
+After this, your profile will become visible to schools and other approved event hosts on the website.
+They can then invite you to in-person or online Inspiring the Future events.
 When you’re invited, you’ll receive an email asking you to respond.
 You can accept or decline invites as you wish.

 How to sign up as an Inspiring the Future role model